-Excellence • The organisation actively seeks to implement findings from external investigations to support continuous improvement.
-Managers and board members have objectives to review reports of external investigations from the rail and other sectors to identify opportunities for Culture There is a 'just' organisational culture where all employees freely participate in the investigation, openly and honestly.
-Incident investigation is seen by all employees as an opportunity to deliver continuous improvement and managers respond fairly. • continuous improvement.
-Relevant investigation outcomes are routinely shared within and outside of the organisation.
-Board members and managers are Collaborative working incidents are investigated to learn lessons that aid continuous improvement. • active in promoting and supporting the development of techniques and training for investigations. ble • The quality of investigation produces recommendations that can be applied both within and outside the organisation.
-The range of incidents investigated includes, where appropriate, non- compliance, non-conformance, near Culture Investigations and recommendations arising from them, are generally accepted as important ways of improving risk management.
-Predictable • miss / hit reports and health and safety (H&S) complaints or disruptions to work and where expected outcomes are not achieved.
-Investigations produce recommendations which can be applied across the organisation and relevance outside the organisation is routinely considered as is the impact of the recommendations on risk management.
-Employee representatives including, where appropriate, trades union safety representatives are actively involved in investigations.
-The effects of recommendations from investigations on risk control in collaborative working, are themselves reviewed to demonstrate improvements in risk control.
+The organisation actively seeks to implement findings from external investigations to support continuous improvement.

+- Managers and board members have objectives to review reports of external investigations from the rail and other sectors to identify opportunities for continuous improvement. - Relevant investigation outcomes are routinely shared within and outside of the organisation. - Board members and managers are active in promoting and supporting the development of techniques and training for investigations. - The quality of investigation produces recommendations that can be applied both within and outside the organisation. - The range of incidents investigated includes, where appropriate, noncompliance, non-conformance, near miss / hit reports and health and safety (H&S) complaints or disruptions to work and where expected outcomes are not achieved. - Investigations produce recommendations which can be applied across the organisation and relevance outside the organisation is routinely considered as is the impact of the recommendations on risk management.